 - The cost of a bachelor’s degree in a public university can be around 4,76,000 to 9,53,000 Rupees a year.

 - For public universities, Masters and MS the cost is around 4,88,000 to 12,00,000 Rupees a year.

 - For private universities, the costs are around 7,15,000 to 27,00,000 Rupees a year.

 In recent years, Ireland has allowed more and more foreign students to study in Irish universities.
 They are free to enter their top universities and it is projected that there will be about a few million students by 2022.
 The Irish Government has begun to spend more than EUR 11 billion in education since 2020.
 In order to draw more and more foreign students, the Irish Government has since begun providing a wide variety of scholarships and support schemes as well.

 Both of these reasons make Ireland the perfect choice for students intending to pursue higher education in abroad countries.
 So if you’re going to study in Ireland, there are a lot of things you need to consider before applying to top universities in Ireland.
-One of the most obvious things to remember is the cost of working and studying in Ireland.
-The cost of MS in Ireland for Indian students should be known.
+One of the most obvious things to remember is the cost of working and studying in Ireland which includes the cost of MS in Ireland for Indian students.